EU clinches deal to cap bankers' bonuses

 The limit on bankers' pay, which would enter EU law as part of a wider overhaul of capital rules aimed at making banks more stable, will be popular on a continent struggling to emerge from the ruins of the financial crisis.

-But in London's Canary Wharf, where many of the globe's biggest banks have offices, professionals were sceptical.
+But in London's Canary Wharf, where many of the globe's biggest banks have offices, finance professionals were skeptical.

 DISPARITY